Gov. DeSantis announces $5 million grant to fight opioid crisis

 During the event, the governor announced a $5 million pilot program to help fight the crisis.

-The program was provided through a grant from the U.S. Department of Labor.
+The program, called "Support to Communities: Fostering Opioid Recovery Through Workforce Development" was provided through a grant from the U.S. Department of Labor.

 The announcement was made at Seminole State College in Heathrow, Florida, north of Orlando.